gwatts/go-coverage-action/README.md

 # Go Coverage Action

-A Github action for generating test coverage reports for the Go programming language, that does not depend on third party services.
+A Github action for generating test coverage reports for the Go programming language, that does not utilize third party services, making it suitable for use with private repos.

 ## Overview

-This action will generate Go coverage reports for pull requests and other commits without using any third party services, making it suitable for use with private repos.
+This action will generate Go coverage reports for pull requests and other commits without using any third party services:  Nothing is uploaded anywhere, nor do any services need to access the repo to produce coverage and change reports.

-It stores previous coverage data as git commit notes (in a separate namespace; not normally user-visible) associated with previous commits, so that they can be compared with changes in open pull requests.
+The action stores previous coverage data as git commit notes (in a separate namespace; not normally user-visible) associated with previous commits, so that they can be compared with changes in open pull requests.

 It will generate a [job summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) giving coverage statistics on each run and optionally add a comment noting any changes to pull requests: